Embraer ERJ family: Civilian models

 The physical engines are the same (Rolls-Royce AE 3007), however, the FADEC (Full Authority Digital Engine/Electronic Control) logic is what differs between the various models in regards to total thrust capability.

-The extended range version, the ERJ 145ER, has Rolls-Royce AE 3007A engines rated at 31.3 kN(7,036 lb) thrust, with the option of more powerful AE 3007A1 engines.
+The extended range version, the ERJ 145ER, has Rolls-Royce AE 3007A engines rated at 31.3 kN (7,036 lb) thrust, with the option of more powerful AE 3007A1 engines.
 A, A1, A1P models are mechanically identical but differ in thrust due to variations in FADEC software.
 The A1E engine, however, has not only new software, but significantly upgraded mechanical components.

 The long-range ERJ 145LR aircraft is equipped with Rolls-Royce AE 3007A1 engines which provide 15% more power.
 The engines are flat rated at 33.1 kN (7,440 lb) thrust to provide improved climb characteristics and improved cruise performance in high ambient temperatures.

 The extra-long-range ERJ 145XR aircraft is equipped with Rolls-Royce AE 3007A1E engines.
 The high performance engines provide lower specific fuel consumption (SFC) and improved performance in hot and high conditions.
 The engines also yield a higher altitude for one-engine-inoperable conditions."
-CommutAir is the only operator of the ERJ 145XR.
+CommuteAir is the only operator of the ERJ 145XR.
 February 2011 Embraer presented its new EMB-145 AEW&C for India.

 Despite the multiple variants, pilots need only one type rating to fly any variant of the ERJ aircraft.
-Companies like American Eagle utilizes this benefit with its mixed fleet of ERJ135ER/LR and ERJ145EP/LR/XR.
+Companies like American Eagle utilizes this benefit with its mixed fleet of ERJ 135ER/LR and ERJ145EP/LR/XR.
 Shared type-ratings allow operators to utilize a single pilot pool for any ERJ aircraft.